steemit/wallet/docs/ACCOUNT_RECOVERY.md

 - `open`: User submitted step 1, awaiting admin review.
 - `confirmed`: Admin approved, `validation_code` generated, email sent.
 - `processing`: Confirm CAS claim.
 On kingdom/RPC failure the record is rolled back to `confirmed` so the user can retry.
+A claim stuck in `processing` for more than **10 minutes** (longer than any live confirm — one conveyor call) is treated as a crashed claim: verify/confirm CAS-reclaim it back to `confirmed` (bounded self-heal; a live claim is never reclaimed).
-- `expired`: Code expired (timeout, not currently enforced automatically).
+- `expired`: Code expired — enforced with a **24h TTL** measured from the record's last state change (`updated_at`): verify/confirm lazily transition stale `confirmed`/`processing` records to this terminal status and reject them, and the confirm claim CAS is TTL-bounded so stale codes cannot be claimed. wallet-legacy had no expiry at all; 24h was chosen because the code is emailed and the approve→confirm flow is a same-day action.
 - `closed`: Confirm succeeded (`request_account_recovery` is on-chain).
 The `validation_code` is now single-use.
 This row authorizes one `recover_account` broadcast via `/api/broadcast/recover-account`.
 While it